AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 - [Higher Order Functions](https://docs.jsonata.org/higher-order-functions)

-Please note that some functions may not produce the expected results.
 It is recommended to test these functions before incorporating them into your template.

 ## Adobe Sign